 Currently, Midlothian has 6 secondary schools, 32 primary schools (19 of which have nurseries) and 2 stand alone nursery schools.
-Saltersgate, is Midlothian’s school which provides support for children with a range of complex additional support needs.
+Our special school, Saltersgate, provides support for children with a range of physical, social, emotional, behavioural and learning difficulties.
 The schools range in size from our smallest primary school with around 20 children to our largest secondary with over 1200 pupils.
 We have a diverse range of school catchments, from rural to urban settings.
 We are fortunate to have a growing number of new build schools, with 15 of our primary schools and 1 secondary having been built within the last 10 years and several new builds planned.

 The school has a clear focus on developing pupils’ skills for lifelong learning with a particular emphasis on developing programmes of Outdoor Learning and Learning for Sustainability.

 Saltersgate School has a teaching position available in the school for which we require a primary or secondary trained teacher to deliver all of the core subjects (Literacy and Communication, Numeracy and Health and Wellbeing) to either primary or secondary aged children/young people.
 Experience of the Early Years curriculum and/or early literacy and numeracy development would be helpful in delivering an appropriate curriculum to children who developmentally are functioning between pre early to 1st level within Curriculum for Excellence.